PimentNoir/fadecandy/server/README.md

 Configuration
 -------------

 The JSON configuration file is a dictionary which contains global configuration and an array of device objects.
 For each device, a dictionary includes device properties as well as a mapping table with commands which wire outputs to their corresponding OPC inputs.
 The map is a list of objects which act as mapping commands.

-Supported mapping objects:
+Supported mapping objects for Fadecandy devices:

 * [ *OPC Channel*, *First OPC Pixel*, *First output pixel*, *pixel count* ]
 	* Map a contiguous range of pixels from the specified OPC channel to the current device